devdoer/lipton/README.md

 lipton
 ======

-hadoop streaming tool for python
+Hadoop streaming library and tool sets for python.

-see examples in examples dir.
+See examples in examples dir.